What is the SETT Framework?

 Quality Indicators for Assistive Technology (QIAT)

 The QIAT Community is a nationally recognized group of AT experts and thought leaders as well as interested individuals.
 After conducting many focus groups, QIAT developed a set of quality indicators for eight AT areas, which were validated through research.
+These indicator areas support programs in identifying good practice, evaluating current practice and support development of better practice.
 Those eight areas are:

 - Consideration of AT Needs